Add3r/BLE-Padlock/WORKFLOW.md

    Capture BLE traffic between a legitimate smartphone app and the padlock using **Ubertooth**.

 2. **Active BLE Exploitation**
    Use **Python + Bleak** to recreate the authentication and unlock commands and send them directly to the device.

+   > needs BLE dongle

 ---